rymdlego/kneescrape/README.md

-# KNEESCRAPE
+# Kneescrape
 > Build a targeted dictionary and gather email adresses from any website

-A simple script for crawling a website and scrape for email addresses and unique and relevant words for a dictionary.
+A simple infosec tool for crawling a website and scrape for email addresses and unique and relevant words to build a targeted dictionary.

 ## Installing / Getting started